neomisule/MLHTechnicia/README.md

 [Intuit] Most Transformative Hack Leveraging Generative AI/ML:
 A submission that uses Artificial Intelligence, Machine Learning, or Generative AI to solve a complex problem by providing intelligent guidance, automating a tedious workflow, or dramatically increasing efficiency and speed for the user.
 The best hacks will demonstrate clear, measurable impact.

+[Technica] No Mortals Left Behind: Best Accessibility Solution:
+Technica embraces its mission to promote diversity and inclusion!
+We want to see your hacks that utilize technology to provide more inclusive, accessible, and empowering solutions.